 - Experience working with LGBTQ2+, Indigenous, refugee and immigrant populations.

-- Working knowledge of harm reduction, abuse and trauma, sexual exploitation, addictions, mental health, homelessness, inner city and indigenous culture.
+- Working knowledge of harm reduction, abuse and trauma, sexual exploitation, addictions, mental health, homelessness, inner city, indigenous culture and community resource supports.

 Please submit a Cover Letter and Resume outlining your experience and qualifications to:

 - Email: firstname.lastname@example.org